adyen-examples/build-your-own-payments-integration-adyen/CONTRIBUTING.md

 Overriding a tag is not directly possible.
 To do it, place yourself on the commit you want to tag, and run the following command:
 `git tag -f module-1-start`

+The order of branches is as follows :

+-> main
+    -> module-0-start-branch (identical to main)
+        -> module-0-end-branch
+            -> module-1-start-branch
+                -> module-1-end-branch
+                    -> module-2-start-branch (identical to module-1-end-branch)
+                        -> module-2-end-branch
+                            -> module-3-start-branch
+                                -> module-3-end-branch

+And merges should follow that flow!